luisbull/laravelBreeze-10/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within the project, please [send us a message via our contact form](https://luistoro.co.uk/#contact).
+If you discover a security vulnerability within the project, please [send me a message](https://luistoro.co.uk/#contact).

 ## License